Education Programs

 Coady Institute ensures that participants working with marginalized communities around the world have access to its courses.
 This is made possible through the provision of bursaries that are funded by many individual and institutional donors.

-Accepted participants to this course will receive a full bursary to cover tuition, accommodation, breakfast, and lunch in Addis Ababa.
+Accepted participants to this course will receive a full bursary to cover tuition, accommodation, breakfast, and lunch in Lusaka, Zambia.
 All travel related expenses including airfare and visa fees, as well as travel cancellation and emergency medical insurance, are the responsibility of the participant.
 Participants are also responsible for their own dinner (excluding the provided graduation celebration dinner on the last night) and any personal expenses and incidental costs.

 News